StefanoChiodino/rustassonne/README.md

 - Get Next Turn Player Id () -> i32
 - Play Turn (TileCoordinate, AddFollowerSides [] ) -> AddTileResult
 - Get Board -> Board

+## Architecture

+At the moment the game will require 3 conceptual layers:

+- The core concept of the game.
+E.g. what is a tile?
+When does the game stop?
+- A game layer that leverages the core one and offers API to start a game, play turns, etc.
+- UI layer.
+This could be cosole or web for example.